Also known as: exophthalmos

 Learn more about

 Neuroblastoma is a form of cancer that primarily affects children.
 Among infants, it ranks as the most common form of cancer.
-The cancer forms in nerve cells called neuroblasts.
 It usually occurs in the adrenal glands above the kidneys, but can also start anyway along the nerves in the back.